 Behavior therapy is a series of techniques to improve parenting skills and a child’s behavior.
 It is often recommended to parents with young children who are showing signs of oppositional or disruptive behavior at home.
-It is also a useful intervention for children with AD/HD (or suspected ADHD).
+If you feel things at home are out of control and you could use a different approach, this may be the one.
+It is also a useful intervention for children with ADHD (or suspected ADHD).
 Behavior therapy receives a lot of praise from professionals, and rightfully so.
 Research studies continue to support that behavior therapy works better than placebo (and other alternative approaches such as "brain-training", biofeedback).

 Behavior therapy is actually a form of a term called "parent training".
 We don't mean we are going to "train" parents, but rather provide them with stronger set of tools to handle misbehavior at home.
 We do this by educating parents about common mistakes or traps they might be falling into and how to reverse them.
 We discuss positive reinforcement and punishment, how to balance this approach, and regain a sense of control.
 Parents will get concrete strategies to try and then discuss the following session about what did or did not work, and what needs to be addressed further.
 Temper tantrums, defiance, repeating yourself, yelling...if this sounds familiar, you may want to call us to discuss if behavior therapy is right for you and your child.